eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 The workflow presented above is a somewhat idealized version of what I actually manage to pull off during any given coding session.
 It is essentially the <span style="color:red">red</span>-<span style="color:green">green</span>-<span style="color:blue">refactor</span> of traditional test-driven development, with the explicit addition of REPL experimentation ("REPL-driven development," or RDD) and continuous writing of documentation ("documentation-driven development," or DDD) as a way of steering the effort and clarifying the approach.

-A lot has been written about test-first development and its advantages or drawbacks.
+The utility of the REPL needs no elaboration to Clojure enthusiasts and I won't belabor the point here.
+Furthermore, a lot been written about test-first development and its advantages or drawbacks.
 At the moment, [the practice seems to be particularly controversial in the Rails community](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html).
 I don't want to go too deep into the pros and cons other than to say [once again](/testing/2012/03/31/ontinuous-testing-in-python-clojure-and-blub/) that the practice has saved my bacon so many times that I try to minimize the amount of code I write that doesn't begin life as a response to a failing test.

  What I want to emphasize here is how writing and the use of the REPL complement TDD.
 These three ingredients cover all the bases (a)-(e), above.
 While I've been combining unit tests and the REPL for some time, the emphasis on writing is new to me, and I am excited about it.
 Much more than coding by itself, I find that writing things down and building small narratives of code and prose together forces me to do the thinking I need in order to write the best code I can.